desnudopenguino/crag_finder/README.md

  4.3 Instal rails: sudo gem install rails

  4.4 Add rails to your PATH: PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/var/lib/gems/VERSION/bin" # (VERSION is the version of Ruby being used)

+ 4.5 Create Rails app:

+  4.5.1 cd /var/www

+  4.5.2 rails new myapp.example.com

+  4.5.3 At this point, the app crashes due to a missing javaScript runtime environment, so add one

+   4.5.3.1 Edit the Gemfile, adding the following lines to the end of the file:

+   gem 'execjs'

+   gem 'therubyracer'

+  4.5.4 Bundle the gems for the app: bundle install

 5 Configure Rails and NGINX to work well together: